jasonray/statman-stopwatch/README.md

 -   `start()` => starts the stopwatch, let the timing begin!

 ### read
 -   `read(precision)` => reads the stopwatch to determine how much time has elapsed.
 Note that the stopwatch continues to run.
 Returns the time elapsed in milliseconds.
-If `precision` is provided, `read()` will round to the numbe of decimals places based on precision.
+If `precision` is provided, `read()` will round to the number of decimals places based on precision.
 -   `time(precision)` => alias for `read()`

 ### stop